MCausc78/discord.py-oauth2/docs/rpc/api.rst

 .. function:: on_current_user_update(before, after)

-    Called when a :class:`ClientUser` updates their profile.
+    Called when a :class:`~discord.ClientUser` updates their profile.

     This is called when one or more of the following things change: